 If mold, mildew or algae, then we recommend our GBS Mold, Mildew and Algae Cleaner.
 (For outdoor use only).

 Clean means washed with a neutral pH detergent and then dried thoroughly.
 Ideally use a 3000 psi pressure washer.
 If you are indoors, this may be difficult so use a damp mop instead.
 If you have used a cleaner mentioned above or any other strong cleaner you should wash at least twice and rinse at least three times.
-Then dry well.
+Then dry well for several days.

-Use fans, heat, open windows or a shop vac to remove all water.
-If there is any water, it will prevent the sealer from soaking in.
-If it is humid,cold or damp, this could take longer.
+After cleaning, use fans, heat, open windows or a shop vac to remove all water.
+If there is any water inside the concrete, it will prevent the sealer from soaking in.
+If it's humid, cold or damp, this could take longer to dry out.
 Be patient.
 Even if it appears dry on the surface, moisture may still be inside the concrete.
-There are moisture meters you could use to test but if you wait at least two days during warm weather or three days during cool weather it should be fine.
+Use a moisture meter to test or wait at least two days during warm weather or three days during cool weather.

 New concrete has a high pH.
-It needs to be in the 7-9 range to work well with our sealers.
+For GBS Penetrating Sealer to work properly, the concrete needs to be in the pH 7-9 range to work well.
 No higher, no lower.

 We provide litmus paper so you can test in several areas.
 Be sure to use distilled water with the litmus test.